 ADHD in Washington State

-ADHD (which stands for “Attention-Deficit Hyperactivity Disorder”) is a condition of mental health that can make it hard for adults and children to focus for long lengths of time.
-Millions of small children and adolescents are affected by ADHD, and sadly, the disorder will often continue past their childhood and follow them into their adult lives.
-The specific symptoms and severity can vary significantly from person to person.
+ADHD, short for attention-deficit hyperactivity disorder, is a mental health condition that can make it hard for adults and children to focus for long lengths of time.
+Millions of small children and adolescents are affected by ADHD, and sadly the disorder will often continue past their childhood and follow them into their adult lives.
+Specific ADHD symptoms and their severity can vary significantly from person to person.
 The most common, though, are related to having an inability to focus or concentrate for longer time periods.
-Living with the symptoms of ADHD can cause the individual to have major difficulties with mental or social endeavors.
-Some of these difficulties include poor academic performance or even trouble with maintaining personal relationships.

-While it’s true that just about every child will at times experience issues such as hyperactivity or inattentiveness, those same problems may be signs of ADHD if they begin to increase in frequency or severity and start significantly impacting the child’s school work or home life.
-Signs of hyperactive-impulsivity and inattention are the primary categories of ADHD.
+While almost every child will experience hyperactivity or inattentiveness at times, those same problems may be signs of ADHD if they increase in frequency or severity and impact the child’s schoolwork or home life.
+Hyperactivity and inattention are the primary symptoms of ADHD.

 Some common signs of inattention can include the following: